 15.–32.
 Automatically completed entries; no user input required.

-J. Space Conditioning (SC) Systems – Heating/Cooling/Ducts
+K. Space Conditioning (SC) Systems – Heating/Cooling/Ducts

 Space Conditioning System Identification or Name: Provide a unique name for each unique space conditioning system type in the building.
 If the same space conditioning system type is used in more than one location in the building, it is sufficient to list the unique space conditioning system type only once.
 In order for one space conditioning system type to be considered the same as another, it must have the same description in Columns 2 through 9.